AnishAzharudeen/LittleCouture/Testing.md

 - Manual testing was carried out throughout the development of the website and bugs fixed as they arose.

 ## Manual testing
-- Manual testing was carried out on the local and deployed sites.

 | Feature         | TestcaseName                                                          | TestcaseSteps                                                         | TestcaseExpectation                                                                                       | Priority | Result |
 | --------------- | --------------------------------------------------------------------- | --------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------- | -------- | ------ |
 | Homepage        | Verify if the page is responsive                                      | Verify if the page is responsive                                      | Check the website in various device like mobile,desktop,ipad                                              | P0       | PASS   |